Home

 The royal barge chant drifts downstream in measured cadence.
 Oarsmen respond in unison as they dip their oars in perfect harmony.

 As Royal Barge Procession 2006 sails past just before last light, one can feel the ripple of excitement and surge of emotion among the crowd.
-The pride of the kingdom is in full array before their very eyes.

 At dusk over the Chao Phraya, hundreds of krathongs (lighted floats) and paper lanterns are released, lighting up the river and the dark skies above.
-The glittering outline of the Grand Palace is shrouded by the misty spray of sprouting fountains on the bank.

 In the distance, the Rama VIII Bridge, with its lighted suspension cables and sparkling diamond at the pinnacle of its support tower, stands out like a golden harp in the night.